byuccl/dac_sdc_2022/_labs/lab_3.md

 All other values are reserved and should not be used ☠️.

-The response will be formated as:
+The response will be formatted as:

 ```
  0                   1                   2                   3